sony/SR-Display-Plugin-Preview-BL/README.md

 - Some data may not be able to correctly reflect scene in 3D display.
 - Depending on the data, it may take a certain amount of time to transfer scenes.

-For more information, please see the documents.
+For more information, please see the documents.(Available after 2023/12/21)
 - [Manual in English](https://www.sony.net/Products/appselect-spatial-reality-display/en/appDetail/dcctool/ec30e15984a01255/)
 - [Manual in Japanese](https://www.sony.net/Products/appselect-spatial-reality-display/jp/appDetail/dcctool/ec30e15984a01255/)